josegcpa/bovw/README.md

 ### Installing with poetry

 To install these packages, [`poetry`](https://python-poetry.org/) is recommended.
-Once installed, one has to simply run `poetry install` in the present folder.
+Once poetry is installed, one has to simply run `poetry install` in the present folder and you are good to go.

 ## Command line interface usage (recommended)